×

 When we asked people living in Frankfurt about club and activities where newcomers can meet others, they responded:

 "Expats in Frankfurt often join clubs and activities such as language exchange groups, sports teams, and cultural events.
 Expats can also meet people by attending local festivals, joining meetup groups, or attending networking events.
 Additionally, many expats find it helpful to join online forums and social media groups related to their interests.
-This can be a great way to connect with other expats and locals in the area," remarked one foreigner who made the move to Frankfurt.
+This can be a great way to connect with other expats and locals in the area," said one person in Frankfurt.

 What is life like in Frankfurt?